+The award size will depend on the number of meritorious applications and the availability of appropriated funds.
 The ceiling and floor described in this FOA represent the expected range of award sizes.
 Applicants should request sufficient funding to achieve their proposed results.